Acting Chief Executive / Chief of Staff

 Michelle’s role is to define and deliver the agency’s strategic goals.
 She is accountable for all administrative, financial, legal and operational activities for our Government department, ensuring the Agency functions effectively and efficiently while meeting all its legal and other obligations.

 Dinghy Pattinson has over four decades of underground mining experience on the West Coast and in Waikato.
 After 37 years in underground coal mining, he has worked most recently in underground metalliferous mining at Oceanagold.

 In addition to his strong mining background, Dinghy has been actively involved with the NZ Mines Rescue Service for the past 33 years, with roles including Brigadesman, Huntly Station Manager and Board Member.

 He has numerous mining qualifications, including Site Senior Executive and First Class Mine Managers certificates, and a Post Graduate Diploma in Coal Mine Strata Control from the University of New South Wales.

 As Chief Operating Officer, Dinghy manages the operational elements of the Pike River re-entry work programme and has responsibility for ensuring activities at the mine comply with statutory health and safety requirements.

-Principal External Relations Advisor - Communications
+Principal External Relations Advisor - Communications (PT)

 Emma played an active role on the ERM leadership team and in branch governance, supporting organisational change and implementing streamlined processes.
-She has a wide ranging knowledge of government and is a solutions-focused problem solver.
+She has a wide-ranging knowledge of government and is a solutions-focused problem solver.